How Netflix eliminated Blockbuster

 3. Business Value

 Blockbuster founders David and Sandy Cook sold their business early, and this may have been a mistake in retrospect.
-Entrepreneurs must understand the true value of their business and evaluate purchase offers carefully.
+Entrepreneurs need to understand the true value of their business and evaluate buyout offers carefully.

 In conclusion, the story of how Netflix crushed Blockbuster is a reminder of how innovation and adaptation are essential in the business world.
-Blockbuster, in its heyday, failed to see the need to evolve and became a victim of its own complacency.
+Blockbuster, at its peak, failed to see the need to evolve and became a victim of its own complacency.

 Leave a comment